aura-website/aura-website.github.io/_posts/2015-07-02-market-size.md

 ---
 layout: post
-title: How big is the market
+title: How big our market could be ?
 excerpt: Today we are faced with a question which we did not know an answer upfront.
 We have figured some numbers & we would need your help to validate the number.
 ---
 <p style="text-align:center">